 3. Live Streaming

-Video content is well known as the most effective content in digital marketing, and live streaming has slowly worked its way to the top of that ladder.
+Interactive video content is well known as the most effective content in digital marketing, and live streaming has slowly worked its way to the top of that ladder.
 There’s a reason why live content is so popular: live video gets 3x the engagement of VOD.

 In fact, people love it so much that they’re more likely to make purchases after watching live content, and many would even pay to catch a live stream with an influencer they respect.